devth/devth.github.com/about.md

 I currently work remotely for eBay's Seattle office and live in Montana with my wife and three kids.
 I'm an aspiring electronics tinkerer, musician, climber, learner, and maker of things.
-I endorse the oxford comma.
+I endorse the oxford comma, but only when it disambiguates.

 - [Résumé](Trevor-Hartman-resume.pdf)
 - [Frontend Portfolio](http://cargocollective.com/devth)